Gamze0309/Test-Example/README.md

 # It's initial project about React Testing Library

-## Available Scripts

-In the project directory, you can run:
+You can run in the project directory:

 ### `npm start`

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

+You can see the unit test situation:

 ### `npm test`

-Launches the test runner in the interactive watch mode.\
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.